How to make anything look like real wood

 - Van Dyke Brown or Coffee Bean Brown (this is a very dark brown color)

-- Cheese cloths, cut in half, and wadded up to look like a “pom pom”
+- Cheese cloths, CLICK HERE for best price, be sure to get UNBLEACHED, cut in half, and wadded up to look like a “pom pom”

 - Chip brushes, 2″, 3″, or 4″ (depending on the size of your piece)